Stalking

 • Assaulted your friends, family, or pets, or seriously attacked you in other ways?

-• Shared with others and/or posted online private photos or information about you?
+• Shared private photos or information about you with others or online?

 Stalking often escalates over time, and the most dangerous time for a victim tends to be when they distance themselves from the stalker.
 If you or someone you know is experiencing stalking, visit our Find Help page to find support near you.